-Mainland Brunswick was named for Braunsweig, Germany, the ancestral home of King George II who granted Georgia's original land charter.
+Brunswick, Georgia was named for Braunsweig, Germany, the ancestral home of King George II who granted Georgia's original land charter.
 The city's streets and squares are laid out in a formal grid, similar to Savannah and other colonial cities, and continue to bear their colonial names.
 You'll find historic Victorian architecture and many renovated buildings, shops and restaurants to pass the time.

 Jekyll Island was once an exclusive winter retreat for some of America's wealthiest families.
 Their exclusive Jekyll Island Club, a collection of "cottages" and a variety of support structures are now a National Historic Landmark, the Historic District is open to the public.
 Today, owned by the State of Georgia, the island retains much of its natural beauty and offers a wealth of amenities and activities including 63 holes of golf, tennis, beaches, 20 miles of bike paths, mini-golf, nature tours and Summer Waves Water Park.